HTFML/chinese-poker/README.md

   - Run `yarn ios` to start and launch the Expo CLI on your browser and subsequently on the iOS simulator (if you don't have Expo CLI installed, this command should install Expo for you and then launch the application).
     - If you have Expo installed on your phone, you should be able to run the application on your phone through the Expo app using the QR code.
     - Later, I might write a seperate script to launch the application through XCode, instead of Expo, if for whatever reason someone prefers to not use Expo.
 As far as I know, they are essentially the same.
-  - Changes will be reflected after you save on your text-editor and hitting `CMD + R` when on the simulator, initiating a refresh
+  - Changes will be reflected after you save on your text-editor and hitting `CMD + R` when on the simulator, initiating a refresh.
+  - To close/end the Expo server, simply run `CMD + C` on the terminal that is running the Expo package.

   ### Notes
   Most of the work done will be in the `src` directory.
 Some files will be outside of that directory, mainly `App.js`, `index.js`, and other files that I plan on using as a modular component (like putting all the navigation routes in one file: `Navigation.js`).